ChillarAnand/avilpage.com/2022/10/local-kubernetes-with-k3s-on-mac.md

 [ERROR]  Can not find systemd or openrc to use as a process supervisor for k3s
 ```

 To setup k8s/k3s on Mac, we need to setup a Linux layer on top of Mac.
-An easy way to spin up Linux VMs on Mac M1 is to use multipass[^multipass].
+An easy way to spin up Linux VMs on Macbook M1(Apple Silicon) is to use multipass[^multipass].
 In this article, lets see how to setup K3s on Mac using multipass

 ### K3s Setup